 In the event of a failure to perform financially, ICE NGX may draw on collateral that has been deposited by the defaulting party in support of their margin requirement.
 Collateral deposited by Contracting Parties may only be used to remedy a performance failure on the part of the Contracting Party who failed to perform.
 ICE NGX does not mutualize this performance risk across the collective group of Contracting Parties.

-The ICE NGX Guarantee Fund is comprised of a USD $100MM letter of credit issued by The Bank of Nova Scotia and held in trust by BNY Trust Company of Canada accessible to Contracting Parties through the Contracting Party Agreement (CPA).
-ICE NGX’s Guarantee Fund is further backed by Export Development Canada (“EDC”) insurance.
+The ICE NGX Guarantee Fund comprises a USD $100MM letter of credit issued by Royal Bank of Canada and held in trust by BNY Trust Company of Canada accessible to Contracting Parties through the Contracting Party Agreement (CPA) backed by default insurance in the same amount provided by Export Development Canada (“EDC”) insurance, plus USD $15,000,000 held as restricted cash to cover the First Loss Amount under the EDC default insurance.
 ICE NGX also maintains various credit facilities and additional liquid resources to ensure that, at a minimum, all regulatory liquidity provisions are maintained.